greg1997-dev/MyPortfolio/index.md

 ---

 # 📈 [Markowitz Model for Optimal Portfolio](https://greg1997-dev.github.io/MyPortfolio/markowitz.html)
+**Objective:** To develop a model that helped on trading challenges to select the optimal portfolio each week to get the best profits in a return-risk trade-off.

 - Multiple weeks sitting at top 3 places on best portfolios on Reto Actinver 2022.
 - 5th Place National Award for Bloomberg Trading Challenge 2024.
 - Worked as advisor for stock buying in Trading challenges.